Hager-elhwarii/Responsive-Web-Design-FCC/README.md

 # Responsive Web Design FreeCodeCamp 💡
 <a name="readme-top"></a>
 - `HTML` is the foundation of all web pages.
 It defines the structure of a page, while `CSS` defines its style.
-HTML and CSS are the beginning of everything you need to know to make your first web page!
+-  HTML and CSS are the beginning of everything you need to know to make your first web page.
 Learn both and start creating amazing websites.

 ## 📸  Screenshoot
 ![image](https://github.com/Hager-elhwarii/Responsive-Web-Design-FreeCodeCamp/assets/80959882/5a12a946-a2dc-4b31-a82a-94b868af7d2c)